metafacture/metafacture-tutorial/04_FIX-Path.md

 * repeatable fields
 * arrays

 In an data set an element sometimes an element can have multiple instances.
 Different data models solve this possibility differently.
-XML-Records can have all elements multiple times, element repition is possible and in many schemas (partky) allowed.
+XML-Records can have all elements multiple times, element repition is possible and in many schemas (partly) allowed.
 Repeatable elements also exist in JSON and YAML but are unusual:

 ```
 creator: Justus